Interfaith Winston Salem - Board of Guidance

 Dana D. (Deon) Strickland, Ph.D.

-A member of the Lumbee Tribe of North Carolina, Dr. Strickland is an assistant professor in the School of Business at Wake Forest University.
+A member of the Lumbee Tribe of North Carolina, Dr. Strickland is a teaching professor in the School of Business at Wake Forest University.
 He received an A.B. in economics from Harvard University in 1988 and a Ph.D. in Finance from the University of North Carolina at Chapel Hill in 1997.
 Prior to joining the faculty at Wake Forest in 2008, he held faculty positions as The Ohio State University and Arizona State University.
 He worked as an economist for the U.S. Securities and Exchange Commission in 2000-2002.
 He is an active member of Maple Springs United Methodist Church.

 Nelly van Doorn-Harder, Ph.D.